Wendell, North Carolina: Education

 The town is served by five public schools, which are administered by the Wake County Public School System.
 They include Lake Myra Elementary, Carver Elementary School, Wendell Elementary School, Wendell Middle School and East Wake High School.

-The town is home to one institution of higher learning, Southeastern Free Will Baptist College.
+The town is home to two institutions of higher learning: Southeastern Free Will Baptist College, and the Eastern Wake Campus of Wake Technical Community College (Wake Tech), which opened in April 2024.